Connect with others who understand.

 Most wounds will eventually drain on their own at home.

-• Increased pain and swelling — If a lesion becomes increasingly painful, swollen, or inflamed, even after it’s drained, this may indicate a secondary infection.
+• Increased pain and swelling — If a lesion becomes increasingly painful, swollen, or inflamed, even after it’s drained, it may be a sign of a secondary infection.

 Treatment options for infected and painful lumps include: